 - HDD: 2.5 Seagate BarraCuda Pro 1TB, 7200 RPM

-Note: The Dell OptiPlex 50 SFF Owner's manual is a valuable resource for anyone who owns this small form factor desktop.
-It contains comprehensive information about the computer's features, specifications, and functionalities.
+Note: The Dell OptiPlex 50 SFF Owner's manual is a valuable resource for anyone who owns this SFF desktop PC.

 1. RAM Upgrade

 The out-of-box OptiPlex 7050 SFF boasts impressive RAM upgradeability.
-You can expand the memory up to a whopping 64GB, significantly boosting performance, especially when running multiple virtual machines on Proxmox.
+You can expand the memory up to 64GB, significantly boosting performance, especially when running multiple VMs on Proxmox.
 As you will see in Figure 3, the motherboard is equipped with 4 DDR4 memory module connectors, giving you plenty of room for expansion.

 1. PCI-e x16 connector (slot 2)